-What is the Croí Couch to Wild Atlantic Way?
+What is Croí's Couch to Wild Atlantic Way?

-Croí’s Couch to Wild Atlantic Way is a virtual mission where you can embrace the Wild Atlantic Way of life by running, walking or jogging part of this spectacular coastal route over the six weeks.
-Once registered, start walking / running / jogging in your own area, following the restrictions due to COVID-19, and move down the Wild Atlantic Way on our virtual map!
+Croí’s Couch to Wild Atlantic Way is a virtual mission where you can embrace the Wild Atlantic Way of life by walking, jogging or running this spectacular coastal route over the next six weeks.
+Once registered, start walking/jogging/running in your local area, following all COVID-19 restrictions, and move down the Wild Atlantic Way on our virtual map!

 How do I register for the event?

-Go to www.croi.ie/wildatlanticway/ and register to participate in our exciting challenge.
-The process is easy, and once you register we will send you step by step instructions and offer you assistance along your journey.
+Go to www.croi.ie/waw and register to participate in one of our 7 exciting challenges.
+The process is easy, and once you register we will send you step by step instructions to get set-up and offer assistance and support along your journey.

 How much does it cost?

 The registration cost is just €15 per person.
 Each participant will receive a limited edition, eco-friendly Couch to Wild Atlantic Way Medal.

 If you would like to register a team or family, please contact email@example.com.

 Anyone who raises over €50 will receive our NEW Couch to Wild Atlantic Way finishers t-shirt (right).
 All funds raised will enable us to continue providing our vital support to those suffering from heart disease and stroke, who are most at risk during these difficult times.

 Here are some helpful tips to help you reach this goal: